Digital Photography Settings – The Best Digital Camera Settings For Beginners

 1 –> Drive Mode | Focus Area | Metering Mode | Exposure Compensation | Flash Mode | ISO

-2 –> If you Leave this entire section Blank, only one row will show up in the display.
+2 –> If you Leave this entire section Blank, only the bottom row will show up in the display.

 Airplane Mode – If you’re not using your Digital Camera’s WiFi Mode, turn Airplane Mode On to Save Power.